Top 20 questions about your 2016 tax return

 Can I amend mistakes made on my tax lodgement?

-You can lodge an amendment if you realise that you’ve made a mistake while lodging your tax return.
+If you realise that you’ve made a mistake while lodging your tax return, you can lodge an amendment online via the myGov website, by form or through your accountant.
 You’ll get a tax refund if the amendment reduces your tax owed, but you’ll have to pay the outstanding amount if it increases your tax owed.
-You could also be liable to pay a penalty and interest, but the tax office will generally be lenient because of your voluntary disclosure.
+You could also be liable to pay a penalty and interest, but the tax office may be lenient because of your voluntary disclosure.

 How do I get my refund?
 And when will I get it?

-You can choose to receive a cheque or direct credit to your account.
-If you’re desperate for a fast refund then doing an e-tax lodgement is your best bet.
-Most tax refunds for online lodgements are issued within 12 business days, but paper returns can take up to 50 business days.
+You can choose to receive a cheque or direct credit to your nominated bank account.
+If you’re desperate for a fast refund, then lodging your return online via MyTax (formerly e-tax) is your best bet.
+Most tax refunds for online lodgments are issued within 12 business days, but paper returns can take up to 50 business days.

 How to choose a tax agent